romainlebreton/R1.02-DeveloppementInterfacesWeb/tutorials/tutorial4-en.md

 ### Navigation

-For advanced users, navigation using the key `Tab` allows to browse very quickly the form.
-The attribute `autofocus` allows to specify what element of the form must have the focus when the page is loaded.
+For advanced users, navigation using the key `Tab` allows browsing very quickly the form.
+The attribute `autofocus` allows to specifying what element of the form must have the focus when the page is loaded.
 The attribute `tabindex` specifies the order of elements when pressing the key `Tab`.

 <div class="exercise-en" id="extab">

-Verify that you can access all the inputs using with the key `Tab`.
+Verify that you can access all the inputs using the key `Tab`.
 Change the order with the property `tabindex`.

 </div>